Sanjeev Sanyal: Honours

 Sanyal was awarded an Eisenhower Fellowship in 2007 for his work on urban issues.
 In 2010, he was named Young Global Leader by the World Economic Forum.
 He has been an Adjunct Fellow of the Institute of Policy Studies at the National University of Singapore and Senior Fellow of IDFC Institute (Mumbai).
 Sanyal has been a fellow of the Royal Geographical Society, London, visiting scholar at Oxford University, adjunct fellow at the Institute of Policy Studies (Singapore), and a senior fellow of the World Wide Fund for Nature (formerly World Wildlife Fund).

+In 2022, Sanyal's Revolutionaries: The Other Story of How India Won its Freedom won the best Non-fiction Book Award 2022 in English at the Kalinga Literary Festival.
+In 2023, he was awarded the KPS Menon Memorial Award for 2023 for his contributions to economic policy-making and public service.